-But you don’t own a baseball team – you may be in charge of operations for a hospital to a mission-critical facility like a fire station or utility.
-Your emergency fuel to power backup generators and systems was put in place for such a time as this – it’s essential to your business, customers and/or constituents.
+But you don’t own a baseball team – you're more likely to be in charge of operations for a hospital or a mission-critical facility like a fire station or utility.
+Your emergency fuel for powering backup generators and systems is there for such a time as this – it’s essential to your business, customers and your constituents.

 How would you know?
 There are clues and signs you could look for, if you knew what they were and what they meant.
 Clues and signs that can you help “put a dollar sign on the muscle” of your stored fuel’s health.

 These signs will usually come from a handful of conceptual areas: